Music of Aquitaine

-Aquitaine is a French region, consisting of the départements of Dordogne, Gironde, Landes, Lot-et-Garonne and Pyrénées-Atlantiques.
+Aquitaine is a region in the southwest of France, consisting of the départements of Dordogne, Gironde, Landes, Lot-et-Garonne and Pyrénées-Atlantiques.
+It has a rich musical tradition dating back to before the Middle Ages and extending into the 21st century.
 The region is known for an annual musical event which takes place in June; during this period, nearly every village and town has a celebration of music and dance.
-Bordeaux is home to the Bordeaux National Orchestra and the Bordeaux National Ballet Company, both of which contribute to the Bordeaux National Opera and Ballet House.
-The Bordeaux National Orchestra is very well known, and As of 2004 is conducted by Hans Graf, performing in the Bordeaux Opera House.
-Other music institutions in the region include the Scene Nationale de Bayonne et du Sud Aquitaine, which offers performances and classes.
+Bordeaux is home to the Bordeaux National Orchestra and the Bordeaux National Ballet Company, both of which contribute to the Grand Théâtre de Bordeaux.
+The Bordeaux National Orchestra is very well known, and As of 2004 is conducted by Hans Graf.

+Pre-Medieval (before 500)

+The earliest known composer in Aquitaine was Paulinus of Nola (353–431), a Roman Catholic bishop who was from the city of Bordeaux in Gironde.